-Using data from School Report Card, local assessment data, ACCESS, College Board Assessments and IAR, the district determined that additional support is required for reading and math.
-The MTSS Team has determined that additional support will be provided at each school, multiple times a week, through the use of intervention aligned to our priority standards.
-At the elementary level, support also includes reading specialists, intervention teachers, and teacher seististants to support struggling students.
-Through our schoolwide and teacher teams, we have created common assessments to assess priority standards, and teams will use this data to provide interventions to students.
-Board of Education Strategic Plan Goal: Provide a comprehensive, innovative education focusing on the whole child to promote life, career, and post-secondary success.
-ISBE Goals: -Ninety percent or more of hird-grade students are no track to graduate with their cohort.
+Title 1: Using data from School Report Card, local assessment data, ACCESS, ACT and IAR, the district determined that additional support is required for reading and math.
+The MTSS Team has determined that additional support will be provided at each school, multiple times a week, through the use of Tier 2 intervention aligned to our priority standards and unit assessments.
+At the elementary level, support also includes reading specialists, intervention aligned to our priority standards, and teams will use this data to provide interventions to students.
+Board of Education Strategic Plan Goals: Provide a comprehensive, innovative education focusing on the whole child to promote life, career, and post-secondary success.
+ISBE Goals: -Ninety percent or more of third-grade students are reading at or above grade level.-Ninety percent or more of ninth-grade students are on track to graduate with hier cohort